Gamal Abdel Nasser: United Arab Republic

 On a surprise visit to Damascus to celebrate the union on 24 February, Nasser was welcomed by crowds in the hundreds of thousands.
 Crown Prince Imam Badr of North Yemen was dispatched to Damascus with proposals to include his country in the new republic.
 Nasser agreed to establish a loose federal union with Yemen—the United Arab States—in place of total integration.
 While Nasser was in Syria, King Saud planned to have him assassinated on his return flight to Cairo.
 On 4 March, Nasser addressed the masses in Damascus and waved before them the Saudi check given to Syrian security chief and, unbeknownst to the Saudis, ardent Nasser supporter Abdel Hamid Sarraj to shoot down Nasser's plane.
 As a consequence of Saud's plot, he was forced by senior members of the Saudi royal family to informally cede most of his powers to his brother, King Faisal, a major Nasser opponent who advocated pan-Islamic unity over pan-Arabism.

 A day after announcing the attempt on his life, Nasser established a new provisional constitution proclaiming a 600-member National Assembly (400 from Egypt and 200 from Syria) and the dissolution of all political parties.
 Nasser gave each of the provinces two vice-presidents: Boghdadi and Amer in Egypt, and Sabri al-Asali and Akram al-Hawrani in Syria.
 Nasser then left for Moscow to meet with Nikita Khrushchev.
 At the meeting, Khrushchev pressed Nasser to lift the ban on the Communist Party, but Nasser refused, stating it was an internal matter which was not a subject of discussion with outside powers.
 Khrushchev was reportedly taken aback and denied he had meant to interfere in the UAR's affairs.
 The matter was settled as both leaders sought to prevent a rift between their two countries.

 With the establishment of the United Arab Republic, the United States under President Eisenhower attempted to build better relations and initiate a rapprochement between the two countries, contrasting with the previously cautious stance of the American government towards Nasser.
-However, due to major ideological differences, no significant long-term working relationship developed between the two.
+In particular, Nasser sought American assistance in his ideological cold war with Abdel Karim Qasim in Iraq and his ideology of Qasimism, which conflicted with Nasser's pan-Arab nationalism.
+However, due to major ideological differences, no significant long-term working relationship developed between Nasser and Eisenhower.